zbaker94/Obsidian-Work/JOTS AI (JOB) Project Goals.md

 	-

-- Internal tool that looks at sql diff between environments and generates patch script for CI/CD *API endpoint that generates 2 SQL files (or series therein) and prompts the AI with them.
-The AI responds with a single SQL script that will resolve the diff.
-Possible that we want to do a dry run of the script?*
+- Internal tool that looks at sql diff between environments and generates patch script for CI/CD *API endpoint that takes in 2 SQL files (or series therein) and prompts the AI with them.
+The AI responds with a single SQL script that will resolve the diff.*
 	-

 - AI Suggested Charge Boilerplate